 Resuscitative endovascular balloon occlusion of the aorta

-Resuscitative endovascular balloon occlusion of the aorta (REBOA) is a recently developed treatment for haemorrhagic shock used in major trauma patients with life-threatening abdominal or lower limb bleeding.
+Resuscitative endovascular balloon occlusion of the aorta (REBOA) is a recently developed treatment for hemorrhagic shock used in major trauma patients with life-threatening abdominal or lower limb bleeding.

-Potentially used in selected adult patients aged 18-69 years with suspected of confirmed internal haemorrhage below the level of the diaphragm:
+Potentially used in selected adult patients aged 18-69 years with suspected of confirmed internal hemorrhage below the level of the diaphragm:

-- in haemorrhagic shock unresponsive or transiently responsive to resuscitation
+- in hemorrhagic shock unresponsive or transiently responsive to resuscitation

 - in PEA arrest < 10 minutes

 - pre-existing terminal illness or significant co-morbidity